Artur-T-Malas/batch-file-renamer/README.md

 ### 2025-01-26
 1. Complete rework of the renaming logic
+2. Directories / folders can now be selected by highlighting them as well as opening
-2. Added a confirmation dialog after clicking "Rename files" button to confirm execution
+3. Added a confirmation dialog after clicking "Rename files" button to confirm execution

 ### 2024-12-25
 1. Directories are now ignored when both looking for extensions and renaming